 Syntax Description added Enable the MAC notification trap whenever a MAC address is added on this interface. removed Enable the MAC notification trap whenever a MAC address is removed from this interface.
 Defaults By default, the t raps for both address addition and address removal are disabled.
 Command Modes Interface configu iration Command History Release Modification 12.2(40)EX2 This command was introduced.
-Usage Guidelines Even though you enable the notification trap for a specific interface by using the snmp trap mac-notification command, the trap is generated only when you enable the snmp-server enable traps mac-notification and the mac address-table notification global configuration commands.
-Examples This example shows how to enable the MAC notification trap when a MAC address is added to a port: Switch(config)# interface gigabitethernet1/0/2 Switch(config-if)# snmp trap mac-notification added our settings by entering the show mac address-table notification interface privileged
+Usage Guidelines mac-notification a enable the notification trap for a specific interface by using the snmp trap n command, the trap is generated only when you enable the snmp-server enable traps n and the mac address-table notification global configuration commands.
+Examples This example shows how to enable the MAC notification trap when a MAC address is added to a port: Switch(config)# interface gigabitethernet1/0/2 Switch(config-if)# snmp trap mac-notification added You can verify your settings by entering the show mac address-table notification interface privileged EXEC command.